CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-07.md

 1. Click on the elipsis next to any of the applications to mark the app as **Unsactioned**.
 This action labels the app as not approved for use, helping you monitor and report on its usage in the dashboard.

    ![Enter Your Password](./media/tr20.png)

+## Review

+In this lab, you:
+- Reviewed summary metrics to understand overall cloud usage.
+- Analyzed app categories, risk levels, and top users.
+- Inspected discovered apps to identify risky or unapproved services.
+- Marked applications as unsanctioned for better monitoring and control.

+## You have successfully completed the lab.
+Click on Next to Continue